Contents

 Final Verdict

 The used RTX 4090 is still the single-GPU king for running 70B models locally.
-At $2,100–$2,400, it's expensive — but it's also the only card that gives you 50+ tok/s on serious 70B inference in a single slot.
-If that use case is yours, and you can verify stability before purchase, buy it.
+At $2,100–$2,400, it's expensive — but it's the 24GB single-card option for 70B inference, delivering approximately 10–15 tok/s with partial CPU offload.
+That's workable for daily interactive use on serious 70B models.
+Verify stability before purchase.

 Take the time to verify.
 Don't skip the stability test.
 Use eBay's return guarantee.
 Then run your favorite 70B model at 50+ tok/s and enjoy the silence of not having to wait for your GPU to think.